DickinsonCollege/FarmData2/CONTRIBUTING.md

 #### Documentation ####

-Update to any of the FarmData2 documentation are welcome.
+Updates to any of the FarmData2 documentation are welcome.
 If you find typos, unclear or missing steps, poorly worded explanations, or have any other suggestions for how the documentation could be improved use the [workflow](#workflow) described below to create a pull request for your suggested changes.

 #### Bug Fix / Feature Implementation ####